guardrails-ai/guardrails/README.md

 ## XML Files

 - define what information you want in the repsonse.
 Like defining a schema.
-- `XSchema.from_xml` reads in the `.xml` file and parses it to make sure it's consistent with the dialect (e.g. `.aiml` dialect), ensures that the validators are registered for valid formatters.
+- `Schema.from_aiml` reads in the `.aiml` file and parses it to make sure it's consistent with the dialect (e.g. `.aiml` dialect), ensures that the validators are registered for valid formatters.
 If you pass in formatters that don't exist, then it will raise a warning, but won't create any validation for those formatters.
 This also creates a prompt that is passed to the LLM

 ### Formatter
 `two-words` is a formatter